There's a map for that

 Sharing knowledge made easy

 Maps are products of high involvement.
-Contributors from your team are invested and able to pass on the elaborate context in team meetings.
+Contributors are invested and able to pass on the elaborate context in team meetings.
 Maps have operational value.
 By updating and sharing them regularly with relevant stakeholders, you will empower hearts and minds throughout the organization.
 Welcoming new people to the workforce?
 They will be up and running in no time.

 Contribution made simple